acaire/ambassador-docs/docs/edge-stack/1.12/topics/running/diagnostics.md

 * Red is used when the success rate ranges from 0% - 70%.
 * Yellow is used when the success rate ranges from 70% - 90%.
 * Green is used when the success rate is > 90%.
 * Grey is used when a service is "waiting".
-This means the success rate cannot be determined because the service has not recieved any requests yet.
+This means the success rate cannot be determined because the service has not received any requests yet.

 ![](../../../images/diagnostics-example.png)